Part 1 Association Membership

 - Access to power points for charging battery packs.

-- The loan of strimmers, lawnmowers, and rotavator during shop hours. (used entirely at your own risk).
+- The hire of strimmers, lawnmowers, and rotavator at heavily subsidised rates. (used entirely at your own risk).

-- Maintenance and repairs to items listed above.
+- Maintenance and repairs (if viable) to items listed above.

-- The supply of petrol for all the machines that are loaned.
+- The supply of the first tank of petrol for all the machines that are loaned.

 - Supply of wheelbarrows for the exclusive use of members.